-The program offers two concentrations: Curriculum and Child and Family.
-The Curriculum option prepares students for employment as infant, toddler, and preschool lead teachers in childcare, private preschool programs, and agencies such as Head Start.
-The Child and Family option prepares students for social service work such as case management in early intervention, mental health, and domestic issues to improve family and community life.
+The program prepares students for employment as infant, toddler, and preschool lead teachers in childcare, private preschool programs, and agencies such as Head Start, as well as case management in early intervention, infant-early childhood mental health, and other domestic issues to improve family and community life.
 Students must earn a grade of "C" or better in all major field and advisement track requirements and a "C-" or better in ENGL 101.